- Member joins → welcome email

 Does your Replit project have a compatible database?

-Dreamlit needs direct database access to watch for changes and trigger emails.
+Dreamlit needs direct database access to set up triggers and react to changes.
 Here’s how to check if your project is set up correctly.Using Supabase or another external database

 Replit offers a built-in PostgreSQL database, but its accessibility depends on when you created it.- Created before Dec 4, 2025